Table of Contents

 You can use the following methods to create topic tables in a relational database:

 • Create a table from a connection.
 Use this method when the structure of a table in the data domain that the topic represents exists in a connection object.
-You can use relational, flat file, and Salesforce connections to create topic tables.
+You can use relational, flat file, JDBC_IC, JDBCV2, and Salesforce connections to create topic tables.
 The

 Add Table From Connection

 dialog box shows up to 200 tables.
+You can also search for an object from a connection.

 • Create a table from a flat file.
 Use this method when the structure of a table in the data domain that the topic represents exists in a flat file.